 Best Free Online Text Editors

 Grammarly is the most popular spell and grammar checker.
-One reason for its popularity is that it can be used as an online checker, MS Office Add-on, a separate word processor on Windows.
-It also has a Chrome and Microsoft Edge extension that adds its functionality to emails, social media messages etc. Grammarly is available in free and paid versions.
+One reason for its popularity is that we can use it as an online checker, MS Office Add-on, or a desktop app for Windows.
+It also has a Chrome and Microsoft Edge extensions that add its functionality to emails, social media messages etc. Grammarly is available in free and paid versions.

 Grammarly finds more errors than any other online text editor I’ve tried.
 However, it is far from perfect.
 I have not tried the paid version, but the free version has a lot of scope for improvement.
 When I tried it, it did not recognize commonly confused words like soul/sole.
 It did not recognize unnecessary words like the Sentence Checkup tool did.
 Nor did it even notice I’ve used VERY twice in a single sentence.
 It also gave several false positives.